 Presents the pathophysiology of altered health states and their management including both pharmacological and non-pharmacological interventions.
-Specific conditions covered in this course include neurological and mental health conditions, including head injuries as well as infectious diseases affecting the CNS.
+Specific conditions covered in this course include neurological and mental health conditions, including head injuries and the control of intracranial pressure.
 Concepts around the use of illicit drugs and drug abuse are also covered in this course.
-The course considers aspects of pharmacy practice including a systematic review of prescription and non-prescription medications and Complementary and Alternate Medicines, which will address the quality use of medicines in the management of these conditions.
+The course considers aspects of pharmacy practice including a systematic review of prescription and non-prescription medications and will address the quality use of medicines in the management of these conditions.

 Application of the knowledge developed in this course will be complemented by clinical skills training.

 On successful completion of the course students will be able to:

 1. Describe the pathophysiology and management (pharmacological and non-pharmacological) of conditions affecting the neurological system and mental health conditions.

 2. Describe the quality use of medicines and issues surrounding these therapeutic agents in the treatment of these conditions and continue to develop clinical skills and communication skills in the therapeutic management of these conditions.

 3. Describe the pathophysiology and pharmacology of illicit drugs and understand the principles underlying the misuse of medications.

 4. Develop skills in the appropriate use of non-prescription products and advice on non-pharmacological treatment options in the management of these conditions.

 5. Describe the formulation and manufacture of dosage formulations used in conditions affecting the neurological system and mental health conditions including long acting formulations such as depot injections.

 6. Describe the role of pharmacodynamics and pharmacokinetic factors that need to be considered in conditions affecting the neurological system and mental health conditions including therapeutic drug concentrations, clinically significant pharmacokinetic drug interactions and concepts in drug metabolism with a particular focus on anti-seizure medications.